openharmony/docs/en/application-dev/media/media/using-avrecorder-for-recording.md

      audioChannels: 2, // Number of audio channels.
      audioCodec: media.CodecMimeType.AUDIO_AAC, // Audio encoding format.
 Currently, only AAC is supported.
      audioSampleRate: 48000, // Audio sampling rate.
-     fileFormat: media.ContainerFormatType.CFT_MPEG_4A, // Encapsulation format.
+     fileFormat: media.ContainerFormatType.CFT_MPEG_4A, // Container format.
 Currently, only M4A is supported.
    }
    let avConfig: media.AVRecorderConfig = {
      audioSourceType: media.AudioSourceType.AUDIO_SOURCE_TYPE_MIC, // Audio input source.
 In this example, the microphone is used.